The Ultimate Guide to Viognier – 5 Facts Worth Knowing

 Our shiraz viognier was fermented in an open topped fermenter, then after 7 days fermenting on skins it was then pressed off skins through our basket press and into older French oak barrels for maturation for 2 years.
 It is then bottled with yeast and sugar for the second fermentation, which is when those glorious bubbles are created.

 Neil is the ideas man, and he came up with the name Redtail as well as the label design.
 We released our first Redtail Sparkling Shiraz in November 2013 to coincide with the opening of our new Cellar Door.

 Here’s where making a sparkling wine becomes really interesting!
-We make our sparkling shiraz following the Traditional Method, and age it on yeast lees for a further 2 to 4 years before disgorging, dosing in the liqueur, and dressing it up with a cork, muselet, hood and labels.
+We make our sparkling shiraz following a traditional sparkling winemaking procedure and age it on yeast lees for a further 2 to 4 years before disgorging, dosing in the liqueur, and dressing it up with a cork, muselet, hood and labels.

 So when considering which wines to have for lunch or dinner this Christmas, I would encourage you to choose something that is quintessentially and proudly Australian and seek out a sparkling shiraz!

 Our current release is the 2013 Redtail Sparkling Shiraz.
 This wine has spent 4 years on tirage (maturing on yeast lees in the bottle), so it is lusciously creamy and soft on the palate.

 Whicher Ridge acknowledges the Wadandi people of the Noongar Land and recognises their connection to culture, community and Country.
 We pay our respects to their elders, past and present.
 Whicher Ridge supports the Uluru Statement.